benkiefer/maven-helper-script/README.md

     m ci p ci d

-You can also use your modules if you didn't define a mapping.
+If you don't want to define a mapping for your module, you can use it's name.

     m ci parent ci d

+You can also create shorthand commands for various plugin phases.
+For example, executing "jetty:run" on your "web module could be:

+    m jr web

 All you need is a simple YAML file call "m.yml" with contents like the one below in your top level maven project directory.